-- Definition: a surface is called two-manifold, iff for each point on the surface there is an open ball such that the intersection of the ball and the surface is topologically equivalent at twodimensional disc - Examples:
+Definition: a surface is called two-manifold, iff for each point on the surface there is an open ball such that the intersection of the ball and the surface is topologically equivalent to a twodimensional disc

 - Notice: in computer graphics, often the term "manifold" is used when 2-manifold is meant! - The term "piecewise linear manifold" is sometimes used by people, to denote just a mesh ...